khizmax/libcds/readme.md

 in GCC/clang (for MS VC++ compiler DCAS is not supported):
   - `-DCDS_DISABLE_128BIT_ATOMIC` - for 64bit build
   - `-DCDS_DISABLE_64BIT_ATOMIC` - for 32bit build
+**All your projects AND libcds MUST be compiled with the same flags - either with DCAS support or without it.**

 **Building libcds -use vcpkg